richemslie/galvanise_zero/readme.md

 gzero/galvanise_zero
 ====================
 gzero provides a framework for neural networks to learn to play solely based on self-play.
-This is largely based off the papers of AlphaZero, as well as the excellent [exIT paper](https://arxiv.org/abs/1705.08439), and a number of other zero open source were inspirational.
+This is largely based off Deepmind's papers on AlphaGo, AlphaGo Zero and AlphaZero, as well as the excellent [exIT paper](https://arxiv.org/abs/1705.08439), and a number of other zero open source were inspirational.

 The name gzero stems from the fact that this project was initially a spin off my galvanise player